Moving House: tips for a smooth move

 Wrap your breakables in clothes, sheets or towels to protect them in transit.
 After all, you were packing them anyway and it’ll help save on the number of boxes you need to move and the amount of waste you need to deal with when you unpack at the other end.
 It can also help save money on packing materials.

 Guarantee the power will be on

 There’s nothing worse than being stuck without lighting or hot water once you’ve moved in.
-Make sure you’re not left in the dark with AGL’s Easy Move tool and Power On Guarantee*.
+Make sure you’re not left in the dark with AGL’s Power On Guarantee*.

 Pack a survival kit

 Easily access your essentials on day one at your new place and save yourself the trouble of scouring every last box for your toothbrush.
 Some ideas for things to include in your survival bag could be bathroom supplies, scissors, a screwdriver, toilet paper, a torch, snacks, phone charger, change of clothes and anything else that you might need over the first 24 hours – rather than rifling through boxes!